Chapter 13: Conflict of Interest and Commitment

 Traditional faculty responsibilities such as preparing papers, speeches, evaluations, articles, scripts, musical scores, books, and graphic works for publication, performance, oral presentation, peer review, or display, and for which royalties, honoraria, or the like are received, are considered a part of a faculty member's university employment and are not subject to these restrictions.
 However, reporting of these royalties and honoraria may be required under the federal regulations for certain faculty who are performing research on federal grants.

-University Resources, Letterhead, and Other University Identifiers in "Private Consulting": Faculty may not use university resources or personnel, including facilities, staff, students, or other trainees, equipment, or confidential information, other than library resources (except as noted below), in their private consulting activities, because such use violates the "private inurement" and/or "private benefit" restrictions imposed on the university as a tax-exempt entity and could result in the university's becoming involved in litigation.
+University Resources, Letterhead, and Other University Identifiers in "Private Consulting:" Faculty may not use university resources or personnel, including facilities, staff, students, or other trainees, equipment, or confidential information, other than library resources (except as noted below), in their private consulting activities, because such use violates the "private inurement" and/or "private benefit" restrictions imposed on the university as a tax-exempt entity and could result in the university's becoming involved in litigation.
 Faculty are reminded that many research agreements contain terms that require unpublished research data and/or results to be kept confidential.
 Further, use of university letterhead and other university identifiers that may lead the public to believe that the faculty member is acting within the scope of his or her employment with the university in connection with such private consulting is expressly prohibited.
 Professional faculty performing professional services through university-sponsored faculty practice plans, while permitted to use university resources, are required to use identifiers (such as letterhead) clearly indicating when they are acting on behalf of the plan and not in their university capacity.
 Certain library databases are contractually limited to use for university purposes.
 These databases may not be used for private consulting.
 Disclosure to library staff when library resources will be used is the responsibility of the faculty member.